The Shugakuin Imperial Villa

 - Chitosebashi Bridge

-- Chitosebashi Bridge is a Chinese style covered span made of cut stone.
+- The Chitosebashi Bridge is a Chinese style stone bridge covered with an arbor.
 This was presented by Kyoto Shoshidai(the deputy for the governor-general of Kyoto) in the early 19th century.

 |